 - Place the infant on the examination table

-- Trained staff will help keep the infant calm
+- Receive help from other trained staff who will help calm and comfort the infant

 - Numb the area where the catheter will be placed

 - Clean the infant's skin with a germ-killing medicine (antiseptic)

 - Make a small surgical cut and place a hollow needle into a small vein in the arm, leg, or scalp